-Table 10 Summary of performance for consent 3890-3 (Huiroa closed landfill)
+Table 10 Summary of performance for Consent 3890-3 (Huiroa closed landfill)

-Purpose: To discharge stormwater and leachate from the former Huiroa landfill onto and into land in the vicinity of an unnamed tributary of the Makuri Stream

-Condition requirement Condition requirement Condition requirement 1.
+Purpose: To discharge stormwater and leachate from the former Huiroa landfill onto and into land in the vicinity of an unnamed tributary of the Makuri Stream Condition requirement Condition requirement Condition requirement 1.
 Adoption of best practicable option Inspection and liaison with consent holder Yes 2.
-Maintenance of cap and drainage systems Inspection Yes 3.
+Maintenance of cap and drainage systems Inspection Yes Yes 3.
 Site to be operated in accordance with a Management Plan Inspection and liaison with consent holder Yes 4.
 Component concentration limits on water quality after mixing Water sampling Yes 5.
 General water quality after mixing Water sampling and inspection Yes 6.
-Optional review Next opportunity for review June 2022, recommendation attached in 3.3.6 N/A erall assessment of consent compli this consent High Ov erall assessment of administrative High
+6. Optional review Next opportunity for review June 2028 N/A erall assessment of consent compliance and the second second second second second second second second second s High Ov erall assessment of administrative perfor mance in respect of this consent High